ps-vardhan/Speech-to-code/README.md

 ### Updating PyTorch for CUDA Support

 To upgrade your PyTorch installation to enable GPU support with CUDA, follow these instructions based on your specific CUDA version.
-This is useful if you wish to enhance the performance of RealtimeSTT with CUDA capabilities.
+This is useful if you wish to enhance the performance of Speech-to-Text with CUDA capabilities.

 #### For CUDA 11.8:
 To update PyTorch and Torchaudio to support CUDA 11.8, use the following commands: